mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

    :align: center

-* Setup the flight modes as in next figure.
+* Setup the flight modes as in the next figure.
 Play with the joysticks and switches and see if it moves the right channels on QGroundControl.
 Same remark as before for the appearance of the channel monitor.

 .. figure:: _static/flight_mode_QGC.png
    :width: 800
    :alt: alternate text
    :align: center

-* In the "Power" section set the number of cells of your battery (e.g. 6 for the T650 drone).
-  Set the empty voltage to 3.7V (= nominal 22.2V for 6s) and 4.20V as full voltage (= 25.2V for fully charged 6S battery).
+* In the "Power" section set the number of cells of your battery (e.g., 6 for the T650 UAV, 4 for the F450 UAV).
+Set the empty voltage to 3.7V (= nominal 6*3.7V=22.2V for 6s) and 4.20V as full voltage (= 25.2V for fully charged 6S battery).

 .. figure:: _static/power_QGC.png
    :width: 800
    :alt: alternate text
    :align: center

 * Calibrate your ESCs in the "Power" section.
-You can also configure the battery there but it is not needed.
 The "Power" icon may stay red, but this can be ignored.
-  Make sure the battery is charged and rightly placed on the drone.
+Make sure the battery is charged and correctly placed on the UAV.
 Begin with the battery disconnected and connect it when asked by QGroundControl.

 * In the "Motors" section, test the motors.
-Make sure the propellers are NOT on the motors.
-Make sure the GPS is connected to the Pixhawk and click the switch button on the GPS module.
+Make sure the propellers are NOT attached to the motors.
+Make sure the GPS is connected to the Pixhawk and click the switch button on the GPS module or the motors will not start spinning.
 If you encounter problems, try the steps explained `here <https://discuss.px4.io/t/motor-test-command-denied/19168/16>`__.
 Check if the motor order and spinning direction are the same than in next figure (refer to number on motor and not the A,B,C,D).
 To easily check the spinning direction, attach some tape on the rotation axes of the motors.
-  For motor spinning in wrong direction, swap 2 phases (cables between the motor and its ESC).
+For motors spinning in the wrong direction, swap 2 phases of the motors (i.e.,cables between the motor and its ESC).

 .. figure:: _static/motor_order.jpg
    :width: 800